-The cost of learning to drive with lessons and tests can be very expensive so why not save yourself ££££s with the “Secret”?
+The cost of learning to drive with lessons and tests can be very expensive so why not save yourself ££££s by using the “Secret”?

-Not sure how the driving instructor feels about their pupils needing less lessons, but its great for you the pupil as less lessons and tests means you can save a huge amount of money!
+We are not sure how the driving instructor feels about their pupils needing less lessons as they are not earning as much money, but its great for you the pupil as less lessons and tests means you can save a huge amount of money!

 So if you want to pass 1st time and save money then look no further you have just found the “Secret”.

-The Driving Test Secret is a cleverly devised system using both visualization and quick recall techniques to increase a pupil’s ability to pass their UK Practical Driving Test 1st time.
+The Driving Test Secret is a cleverly devised system using both visualization and quick recall techniques to increase a pupil’s ability to drive correctly to be able to drive at their best under the pressures of the driving test pass their UK Practical Driving Test.

 The Driving Test “Secret” revision cards have been successfully helping learner drivers pass their UK DSA Practical Driving test since 2009.
 But don’t just take our word for it.